AndreaDiotallevi/learning-journal/job-hunting.md

     - It is good to write important business logic first and then think about the edge cases and error handling
     - Think about how to refactor code and extract logic into smaller methods to make the code more readable
   - Attend Makers Developer Tea with Chris Ly

+* Saturday 20/06/2020
+  - Learn properly react hooks and how to create custom hooks

+* Sunday 21/06/2020
+  - Start learning SASS